lolzz77/ryuh-bot/README.md

 python3 main.py

-To build an executable pytohn file pip3 install pyinstaller pyinstaller --onefile main.py outputfile will be in /dist/main.out
+To build an executable python file pip3 install pyinstaller pyinstaller --onefile main.py outputfile will be in /dist/main.out

+How to create executable python file and run on docker git clone create .env file run pyinstaller run .out file

 How to create bash script that make your file touch make.sh